-Projects are presented within the three areas of emphasis of our programs in applied linguistics– language assessment, language learning and teaching and linguistic analysis.
+Projects are presented within the three areas of emphasis of our programs in applied linguistics– language assessment, language learning and teaching, linguistic analysis, and applied linguistics.
 They were categorized on the basis of their primary current emphasis even though most projects are influenced by and will ultimately contribute to more than one area.

 1. Language Assessment

 Projects in language assessment explore issues in the development use and validation of assessments for a variety of purposes.